jaumard/sails-hook-passport/README.md

     npm install --save passport-local passport-twitter passport-facebook

 ##CONFIGURE
-Basic user models embedded is :
+Basic embedded user models is (you don't need to create it) :

 ```
 var User =